-The book is geared toward business owners, CEOs, CFOs, I/T executives, and anyone in sales, operations, or finance who want to learn about software selection and planning, the ERP implementation process, possible post-implementation issues, manufacturing applications for IoT and AI, and more.
-Brian Iinuma and Eric Klauss have also included various examples and insights from their years of experience in ERP, CRM, sales, marketing consulting, and other markets to ensure a successful implementation that helps their business run smoothly and profitably.GO TO BOOK
+The book is geared toward business owners, CEOs, CFOs, IT executives, and anyone in sales, operations, or finance who want to learn about software selection and planning, the ERP implementation process, possible post-implementation issues, manufacturing applications for IoT and AI, and more.
+Brian Iinuma and Eric Klauss have also included various examples and insights from their years of experience in ERP, CRM, sales, marketing consulting, and other markets to ensure a successful implementation that helps their organizations run smoothly, profitably, and reliably.GO TO BOOK

-OUR TAKE: Filled with insights into the core models and functions of an ERP system, this book will show readers how ERP can be used to support a supply chain in small and large manufacturing organizations alike.
+OUR TAKE: Sagegg and Alfnes’ book is filled with insights into the core models and functions of an ERP system and will show readers how to use ERP to support a supply chain in small and large manufacturing organizations alike.

-The book covers topics like ERP system setup, types of data found in different ERP software models, how ERP can be used in a manufacturing environment, and the strategies you can use to support a supply chain across facilities and companies.
+The book covers ERP system setup types, types of data found in different ERP software models, how companies can use ERP technologies in a manufacturing environment, and the strategies you can use to support a supply chain across facilities and companies.
 Writers Odd Jøran Sagegg and Erlend Alfnes have decades of experience with ERP implementation, consultation, education, and research projects.
-Their book is primarily written for anyone looking to improve their familiarity with ERP software and improve the way it integrates with their manufacturing company.GO TO BOOK
+Their book is primarily written for anyone looking to improve their familiarity with ERP software and improve the way it integrates with their manufacturing company’s internal processes and systems.GO TO BOOK

 OUR TAKE: With more than 30 years of ERP implementation and consultancy experience, Andy Practico has written a book to help decision-makers evaluate and select a CRM system that suits their business needs.

-Maintaining customer satisfaction is easier said than done, especially for companies that don’t have informed ERP strategies.
-To help, Andy Pratico has used his decades of conducting workshops and helping manufacturers increase ERP success to write a book that will equip readers with information and insight on the data points and best practices they need to select, implement, and maintain an ERP system strategy that will help their company succeed.GO TO BOOK
+Maintaining customer satisfaction is easier said than done, especially for companies with no informed ERP strategies.
+To help, Andy Pratico has used his decades of experience conducting workshops and helping manufacturers increase ERP success to write a book.
+This title was developed to equip readers of various roles with information, insight on data points, and industry best practices that readers can use to select, implement, and maintain an ERP system strategy that will help their company succeed.GO TO BOOK

 OUR TAKE: David Altemir’s book is designed to teach manufacturing managers how to establish stable, effective ERP production schedules.

-In Lean MRP, David Altemir examines production schedules play in shop floor work, manufacturing completion predictions, factory capacity examination.
-The book is geared toward business leaders and managers in high-mix manufacturing industries like contract manufacturing, aerospace, and industrial equipment.
-It will help them transform their operation and better manage scheduling, performance, inventory, lead time, and other common challenges.GO TO BOOK
+In Lean MRP, David Altemir examines the various production schedules at play in shop floor work, manufacturing completion predictions, and factory capacity examinations.
+The book is primarily geared toward business leaders and managers in high-mix manufacturing industries like contract manufacturing, aerospace, and industrial equipment.
+Altemir has developed his book to assist readers as they transform their operations and better manage scheduling, performance, inventory, lead time, and other common challenges.GO TO BOOK

 OUR TAKE: Dr. Marianne Bradford’s book is written to be vendor-agnostic and help students and professionals learn the basics of enterprise resource planning software.

-This book provides an overview of ERP systems, best practices, and related technologies relevant to readers interested in enterprise resource planning fundamentals.
+This book overviews ERP systems, best practices, and related technologies relevant to readers interested in enterprise resource planning fundamentals.
 Topics covered include ERP planning, implementation, security, analytics, and more.
-Dr. Marianne Bradford’s writing is vendor-agnostic and has been updated in this edition to reflect new advances in the ERP market and comes with graphics and screenshots of ERP, CRM, and business analytics software.GO TO BOOK
+Dr. Marianne Bradford’s writing is vendor-agnostic and has been updated in this edition to reflect new advances in the ERP market and comes with high-quality graphics and screenshots from ERP, CRM, and business analytics software tools and platforms.GO TO BOOK